Creating A STIR

-Welcome to The Fossil Store report and the fossils in auction scene and specifically the trend in the city of London.
-Once again fossils surpass auction estimates as surmounted ammonites originally created by The Fossil Store prove to have enormous appeal and attract investment longevity in the capital city.
-Creating a stir at Christie's fine art auctioneers, Knightsbridge, London, recently in the Natural History section a Benjamin Allison surmounted ammonite realised a whopping £8125.00GBP.
-The hammer price result among a mixed bag of 90 other lots, where the auctioneers saw only fourteen lots bought back in.
-Fossils generally were the strongest element of the auction of fossils and minerals, the mineral section did not fare as well, four fossil lots remained unsold against ten unsold minerals lots.
-The auction was fairly equally split between 44 mineral lots and 45 fossil lots.
-In the fossil section were offered seven Moroccan fossil which all got away with strong results from the auctioneers rostrum on the day, the Moroccan fossils continuing to produce a wealth of appeal in bold authoritative natural art from that corner of North Africa.
+Welcome to THE FOSSIL STORE™ report and the fossils in auction scene and specifically the trend in the city of London.
+Once again fossils surpass auction estimates as surmounted ammonites originally created by THE FOSSIL STORE™ prove to have enormous appeal and attract investment longevity in the capital city.
+Creating a stir at Christie's fine art auctioneers, Knightsbridge, London, recently in the Natural History section where Benjamin Allison's Ammonite designs realise prices from £6,000 - £18,000 GBP.
+Now Benjamin's work is recognised globally for his craft and eye.
+A hammer price result among a varied collection of 90 Lots, auctioneers saw just fourteen results including our luxury Ammonite features.
+Fossils generally were the strongest element of the auction of Fossils and Minerals section.
+Overall the auction was equally split between 44 mineral lots and 45 fossil lots with African fossils finding the appeal.

 THE ALTERNATIVE INVESTMENT